tinode/chat/README.md

 ### Translations

 All client software has support for internationalization.
 Translations are provided on all platforms for English, Simplified Chinese, Spanish.
-On all but iOS: Russian, Korean, German.
+On all but iOS: Russian, Korean, German, webapp also has Romanian.
 More translations are welcome.
 Particularly interested in Arabic, Vietnamese, Persian, Indonesian, Portuguese, Hindi, Bengali.

 ## Third-Party Licenses